-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Western Forest Products Inc. (the "Corporation") will be held at Suite 2800, 666 Burrard Street, Vancouver, British Columbia, Canada on May 9, 2012 at 9:00 a.m., Pacific Daylight Time, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual and Special Meeting of Shareholders of Western Forest Products Inc. (the "Corporation") will be held at Suite 2800, 666 Burrard Street, Vancouver, British Columbia, Canada on May 8, 2013 at 9:00 a.m., Pacific Daylight Time, for the following purposes:

-- 1) to receive the annual report to shareholders, including the consolidated financial statements of the Corporation, together with the auditors' report thereon, and Management's Discussion and Analysis for the fiscal year ended December 31, 2011; - 2) to elect directors for the ensuing year; - 3) to appoint auditors for the ensuing year and authorize the directors to fix the remuneration to be paid to the auditors; and - 4) to transact such other business as may properly come before the Meeting or any adjournment thereof.
+- 1) to receive the annual report to shareholders, including our consolidated financial statements, together with the auditors' report thereon, and Management's Discussion and Analysis for the fiscal year ended December 31, 2012; - 2) to set the number of directors at seven (7); - 3) to elect directors for the ensuing year; - 4) to appoint auditors for the ensuing year and authorize the directors to fix the remuneration to be paid to the auditors; - to approve an increase in the maximum size of the Corporation's Stock Option Plan from 10,000,000 Common Shares to 20,000,000 Common Shares; - to ratify stock options granted to officers and employees of the Corporation during 2013; and - 7) to transact such other business as may properly come before the Meeting or any adjournment thereof.